Single-Purpose Reverse Mortgages: What You Need To Know

 Among the three different types of reverse mortgages, the single-purpose reverse mortgage is the least common.
 In fact, it’s only offered in some states and by some government agencies and nonprofits.
 Like many lenders, Rocket Mortgage® does not offer this type of reverse mortgage.

 Because this type of reverse mortgage is uncommon, many people don’t even know it exists, let alone what it is and how to use it.
 Read on to learn more about this loan and where you may be able to apply for one.
-Please note that Rocket Mortgage does not offer these types of loans.

 What Is A Single-Purpose Reverse Mortgage?